-The FeeCollector::claimRewards can be called by anyone and will transfer the rewards to the user
+The FeeCollector::claimRewards can be called by anyone and will transfer the rewards to the user.

-.
+But the distribution is actually Time-Weighted.
 This approach incentivizes long-term participation and discourages short-term speculation.

-is willing to claim rewards after a long time so that he gets a good amount of rewards.
+Now let's say the user is willing to claim rewards after a long time so that he gets a good amount of rewards.

 But a malicious actor can call FeeCollector::claimRewards with his address which will claim the amount and transfer it to the user